jeckep/chat-room/README.md

 ============================

 It's a web application that utilize a lot of cool frameworks.
 It can be used as a starting point or a template to create new web application based on it.
-Main features are: chatroom based on websockets, messages are stored in postgres, sessions are stored in redis, login via Google, VK, Linkedin using OAuth2, responsive bootstrap design, localisation.
+Main features are: chatroom based on websockets, messages are stored in postgres, sessions are stored in redis, login via Google, VK, Linkedin, FB, Github using OAuth2, responsive bootstrap design, localisation.

 Dependencies
 ------------